-- define incentives that are not only based on financial parameters for personnel providing investment services and activities, taking into account the qualitative aspects of the performance; this in order to avoid potential conflicts of interest in the relationship with customers;11 - the approach for Control Functions is also recommended where possible conflicts may arise due to function's activities.
-This is the case in particular of functions of the Company (if any) performing only control activities pursuant to internal/external regulations;12 - avoidance of incentives on a single product/financial instrument or specific categories of financial instruments, as well as single banking/insurance product; - for commercial network roles, goals shall be defined including drivers on quality/riskiness/sustainability of the products sold, in line with client risk profile.
+- define incentives that are not only based on financial parameters for personnel providing investment services and activities, taking into account the qualitative aspects of the performance; this in order to avoid potential conflicts of interest in the relationship with customers; - the approach for control functions is also recommended where possible conflicts may arise due to function's activities.
+This is the case in particular of functions of the Company (if any) performing only control activities pursuant to internal/external regulations; - avoidance of incentives on a single product/financial instrument or specific categories of financial instruments, as well as single banking/insurance product; - for Commercial Network Roles, goals shall be defined including drivers on quality/riskiness/sustainability of the products sold, in line with client risk profile.
 Particular attention shall be paid to the provision of non-economic goals for customer facing roles selling products covered by MiFID.
-For these employees, incentives must be set in order to avoid potential conflict of interest with customers; - all rewarding system communication and reporting phases shall clearly indicate that the final evaluation of the employee achievements will also rely, according to local requirements on gualitative criteria such as the adherence to: - the obligations arising from the provisions and regulations pertinent to all relevant laws, rules and UniCredit policies and instructions: - core values: - employees mandatory trainings; - principles of the Code of Conduct; - maintenance of adequate balance of fixed and variable compensation elements also with due regard to the role and the nature of the business performed.
-The fixed portion is maintained sufficiently high in order to allow the variable part to decrease, and in some extreme cases to drop down to zero;
+For these employees, incentives must be set in order to avoid potential conflict of interest with customers: - all rewarding system communication and reporting phases shall clearly indicate that the final evaluation of the employee achievements will also rely, according to local requirements on qualitative criteria such as the adherence to: - the obligations arising from the provisions and regulations pertinent to all relevant laws, rules and UniCredit policies and instructions: - . core values; - employees mandatory trainings and, for impacted roles, customer due diligence periodic review; - principles of the Code of Conduct; - maintenance of adequate balance of fixed and variable compensation elements also with due regard to the role and the nature of the business performed.
+The fixed portion is maintained sufficiently high in order to allow the variable part to decrease, and in some extreme cases to drop down to zero; - the entire evaluation process must be conveniently put in writing and documented;